jlvdb/TheliWrapper/README.md

 ## Acknowledgements

-Please cite the following two papers when publishing your scientific work based on *THELI*:
+Please include the URL of this repository in your acknowledgments and cite the following two papers when publishing your scientific work based on *THELI*:

 > Schirmer M. 2013, ApJS, 209, 21: *THELI GUI – Convenient reduction of optical, near- and mid-infrared imaging data*